The construction of the tunnel started in 1934, an imperative need to divert the old road which was very steep and difficult to negotiate...

-Abra, well known to be off the track for tourists and travelers because of negative publicity, I bravely entered the province with a motorcycle (actually the scooter type).
-It took me half a day (from afternoon to dark) to motorbike-traverse several towns along the Abra-Kalinga Road,
+The province of Abra, considered to be an off-the-track destination for tourists and travelers because of negative publicity (my 2012 perspective), my brother and I bravely entered the province with a motorbike (Honda Beat scooter).
+It took us half a day (from afternoon to dark) to traverse several towns along the Abra-Kalinga Road, Ilocos Sur-Abra Road, and some off-roads.

-heritage unwritten in history books that you will come to reverse the idea that this province is infested with dark politics behind the dark entrance.
+In 2012, I've come to reverse the idea that this province is infested with dark politics beyond the dark tunnel entrance.
+I don't live in Abra, but it is close to my heart.

 ![]() |

-For my recent trips to Abra, it has been a dream to photograph this tunnel the way I want it but always ends up to nothing because I usually ride on a bus.
-The idea of driving a motorbike (though a bit unsafe based on a general perception) to Abra popped out to my mind so that I can stop over anytime.
+In my recent trips to Abra, it has been a dream to photograph this tunnel the way I wanted it; but I've always ended up nothing because I usually ride on a bus.
+The idea of driving a motorbike to Abra, though a bit unsafe based on the 2012 general perception, popped out my mind so that I could stop anytime and practically anywhere.

 Near the tunnel is a military camp and a park dedicated to Gabriela Silang, an Ilocano heroine.

 Few is known about the history of Tangadan Tunnel.
-In fact, I have contacted some people in Abra via a facebook group of Abrenians if they can share their knowledge about this tunnel but as of this writing, no information were given yet (I will update this post whenever I receive information from the people of Abra themselves).
+In fact, I have contacted some people in Abra via a facebook group of Abrenians.
+I asked them if they could share their knowledge about this tunnel; but as of this writing, no significant information were provided to me yet.

-It is my hypothesis that the horses used in Vigan for calesas during the colonial period may have came from here, though right now, I can say that there are more horses in Vigan now than in Abra (needs citation please, it is only based on my personal observation).
+It is my hypothesis that the horses used in Vigan for calesas during the colonial period may have came from here.

-The only written history (though based on a verbal account as told by an elder living in Brgy.
-Tangadan) I can possibly use as reliable is from a souvenir book from IRAA meet in 1981.
+The only written history (though based on a verbal account as told by an elder living in Brgy Tangadan) that I could possibly cite as a reliable source is from a souvenir book of IRAA meet in 1981.
 IRAA stands for Ilocos Regional Athletic Meet.
+In 1981, Abra was still part of the Ilocos Region.

-Photo above: Old Picture of Tangadan Tunnel, Credits to Bangued Multiply Page] According to that souvenir book, based from the memoir of an elderly living near Tangadan Tunnel named Benito Perlas, it is more than just a welcome tunnel.
-It is a symbol of the Abrenians' resistance against oppressors, resilience from invasion and defiance against odds.
+According to that souvenir book, based on the memoir of an elderly living near Tangadan Tunnel named Benito Perlas, Tangadan tunnel was more than just a welcome tunnel.
+It is also a symbol of the Abrenians' resistance against oppressors.

 The Allied Forces tried to destroy the tunnel twice to impede the advancing Japanese soldiers.
 However, it did not totally collapse.